OpenNebula/addon-storpool/README.md

 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
 But if the given datastore is not shared *SP_SYSTEM=ssh* should be set in datastore configuration

-### Configuring the Image Datastore
+### Configuring the Datastore

-Some configuration attributes must be set to enable an image datastore as StorPool enabled one:
+Some configuration attributes must be set to enable an datastore as StorPool enabled one:

 * **DS_MAD**: [mandatory] The DS driver for the datastore.
 String, use value `storpool`
 * **TM_MAD**: [mandatory] Transfer driver for the datastore.
 String, use value `storpool`